qiz-li/lovelace-soft-ui/README.md

 sun:
 ```
 ## Theme Switching Automation
-You would have to have an automation setup for automatically switching to a dark theme at sunset and back to a light them at sunrise.
+You would need to have an automation setup for automatically switching to a dark theme at sunset and back to a light them at sunrise.
 If you don't have one please add the following to your `automations.yaml`.

 ``` markdown
 # Example automations.yaml entry